voquis/epochrony/README.md

 A task may be configured to have multiple escalations of varying durations.
 Escalations attributes are customisable.
 In the example below, task `A` should initially be completed in a 3-day window.
-If this is not completed, then:
+If this is not completed within 3 days, then:
-- after 2 days, the task should be escalated to `highlight`
+- the task should be escalated to `highlight`
-- after a further 2 days, the task should be escalated to `warning`
+- After 1 day in the `highlight` state, the task should be escalated to `warning`
-- after another 2 days, the task should be escalated to `danger`
+- after 3 days in the `warning` state, the task should be escalated to `danger`

-The last escalation may optionally either:
+The last escalation may optionally:
-- expire the task
+- expire
 - repeat indefinitely
+- extend indefinitely

 ```mermaid
 gantt